ll7/scenario_runner/Docs/Semi_automated_tests.md

 ```

 ## 5.)
 Running a list of multiple scenarios with the semi-automated approach with slightly different parameters (e.g. start location)

-Execute automated scenarios with slightly different parameters (e.g. the location)
+As a further option to the semi-automated approach, it is possible to run several scenarios with slightly different parameters (such as the start location).
+A concept for this is presented below.

-1.)
-Modify in the Scenario (e.g. FollowLeadingVehicle) in the initialize() method the location parameter with an argument from command line
+#### Modify the initialize() method of the scenario
+In the following lines a list of passed command line parameters was queried.
+If this list contains a number, then this number was used to overwrite the start position of the preceding vehicle in FollowLeadingVehicle_1 with the value 25.

 ```
 # Change parameters with command line arguments, e.g. position